 The DPCD leads Salem H.O.P.E.
 (Human Organization Partnership Effort), a networking group of human service agencies that serves Salem residents.
 Salem H.O.P.E. provides an opportunity for agencies to learn about the services being provided by other agencies in order to fill in gaps, coordinate efforts and avoid duplication of services.
-All human service agencies are invited to attend the quarterly Salem H.O.P.E. breakfast meetings held at rotating agency locations.
-Through this program, agency representatives are (re-)introduced to each other and exchange information, announcements and updates.
-During the COVID-19 pandemic, Salem HOPE did not meet.
+Prior to the pandemic all human service agencies were invited to attend the quarterly Salem H.O.P.E. breakfast meetings held at rotating agency locations.
+Through this program, agency representatives (re-)introduced to each other and exchange information, announcements and updates.
+Since the COVID-19 pandemic, Salem HOPE does not meet.
 However, remaining active was the Salem HOPE distribution list for agencies to share virtual events, programs, job opportunities and other information